 - to answer telephone calls promptly.
 If the person you speak to is unable to deal with your enquiry, we will arrange for the right person to call you back as soon as possible.
 Our normal office working hours are 9-5pm daily,

-- to respond to written correspondence by mail, email or fax within maximum 10 working days of receipt.
+- to respond to written correspondence by mail or email within a maximum of 10 working days of receipt.
 In the unlikely event IMRO are not in a position to provide you with a complete response within these targets, we will commit to communicating to you as to why, what the current status is and an approximate timeframe for completion within the initial target deadline.

 We are committed to protecting you against unwanted, unfair or misleading marketing from IMRO.

-- It is your responsibility to ensure you have an up to date IMRO licence if you are playing our music outside of the domestic environment;
+- It is your responsibility to ensure you have an up to date IMRO Dual Music Licence if you are playing our music outside of the domestic environment;

 - The Copyright & Related Rights Act 2000 (as amended) requires you to obtain permission from the copyright owner before you perform or authorise the performance of copyright music in public;